Respect Life Committee

 Infertility and Miscarriage

-Be Not Afraid (BNA) is a private non-profit organization, founded in 2008, which provides comprehensive case management to parents carrying to term following a prenatal diagnosis.
+- Be Not Afraid (BNA) provides comprehensive case management to parents carrying to term following a prenatal diagnosis.
 They strive to develop relationships of trust while providing for the emotional and tangible needs of parents at diagnosis, during pregnancy, at birth, and during the post postpartum period for up to one year.
 They believe that every baby is a gift, supporting parents not only in advocating for basic care, but also in obtaining the treatment they deem appropriate for their child after birth no matter the diagnosis.
 They follow the ethical teaching of the Catholic Church, but serve parents of all denominations.

 Abortion